What is breathwork?

 Doing breathwork in a group setting will also add bonus effects by bringing individuals and teams closer together by opening up for more human connection – even though you will be focusing solely on your own breathing experience and do your breathwork lying down with your eyes closed, there are multiple benefits to come from just doing the work in the presence of other individuals breathing too.

-Heal with Hanna
+Breathwork with Hanna

 Breathwork and the ancestral perspective